Retained Primitive Reflexes: The Key Clinic's Ultimate Guide

 • Easily Distracted

-• Hypersensitive to sensory stimuli like light and sound and touch
+• Hypersensitive to sensory stimuli like light, sound and touch

 • Overreacts